Customizing the user interface

 # Adding custom context menu items

-Here is an example of how to add custom context menu item labeled "My Menu Item".
+Here is an example of how to add a custom context menu item labeled "My Menu Item".

 Do not use core actions as your

 action property value - this would lead to unpredictable results and generally broken UI.
-You may consult what the core actions are in the AposDocContextMenu component (opens new window) (computed property
+You may consult what the core actions are in the AposDocContextMenu component logic props (opens new window).